-Central lines are long, hollow tubes made from silicone rubber.
+A central line is a long, thin, hollow tube made from silicone rubber.
 They are also called skin-tunnelled central venous catheters.
+But you may hear them called by brand names such as Hickman® or Groshong® lines.
 They are used to give chemotherapy treatment or other medicines.

-The central line is put in (tunnelled) under the skin of your chest and into a vein close by.
-One end of the line goes into a large vein just above your heart.
-The other end comes out of your chest.
+The central line is put in (tunnelled) under the skin of the chest and into a vein close by.
+One end of the line goes into a large vein just above the heart.
+The other end comes out of the chest.

 The line is usually sealed with a special cap or bung.
 This can be attached to a drip or syringe containing your medication.
-There may be a clamp to keep the line closed when it’s not being used.
+There may be a clamp to keep the line closed when it is not being used.